 Assumptions to be aware of

-While our conclusion might prompt you to buy ASYS immediately, there are two important assumptions you should be aware of.
-The first is that our “similar companies” are actually similar to ASYS, or else the difference in P/E might be a result of other factors.
-For example, if you compared higher growth firms with ASYS, then its P/E would naturally be lower since investors would reward its peers’ higher growth with a higher price.
+However, there are two important assumptions you should be aware of.
+Firstly, our peer group contains companies that are similar to ASYS.
+If this isn’t the case, the difference in P/E could be due to other factors.
+For example, if you are comparing lower risk firms with ASYS, then its P/E would naturally be lower than its peers, as investors would value those with lower risk at a higher price.
 The second assumption that must hold true is that the stocks we are comparing ASYS to are fairly valued by the market.
-If this does not hold, there is a possibility that ASYS’s P/E is lower because our peer group is overvalued by the market.
+If this does not hold true, ASYS’s lower P/E ratio may be because firms in our peer group are overvalued by the market.

 What this means for you: